thomas-zahner/website/content/posts/atlassian-experience.md

 and they communicated via HTTP REST APIs with the server.

 Over time Atlassian slowed down development of the self-hosted products and increased their efforts to add more new features to the cloud.
-They wanted all customers to migrate into their all-mighty cloud.
+They wanted all customers to migrate into their cloud.

 The cloud products brought some advantages such as easy setup and minimal maintainance.
 But many existing customers could not be convinced to switch over, as the migration process was not without problems.